JAlcocerT/JAlcocerT/content/blog/biz-link-in-bio.md

 Go to the [Cloudflare UI](https://dash.cloudflare.com), and...

-you will see under the WnP section that the site is already published.
+You will see under the **WnP section** that the site is already published.